This chapter shows how to use Oracle Communications Billing and Revenue Management (BRM) to set up rates based on date and time.

 Important:To add multiple custom time zones to the file, enter each time zone entry on a separate line.

-To rate events based on a time zone not supported by BRM, you must update the internal time_zones table with the new time zone entry, and configure the Connection Manager (CM) pin.conf file to read the new value.
+To rate events based on a time zone not available to BRM by default, you must add an entry for the new time zone ID to the internal time_zones table and configure the pin.conf file to read the new ID.

-To add a server time zone to BRM, do the following:
+To add a time zone ID to BRM, do the following:

 Open the BRM_Home/sys/cm/timezones.txt file.
-This file lists all time zones in the database time_zones table.
+This file lists all time zone IDs in the database time_zones table.
 The file is regenerated each time the CM is started.

-If a time zone that you need is missing, open the BRM_Home/sys/cm/sample_timezone.txt file.
+If a time zone ID that you need is missing, open the BRM_Home/sys/cm/sample_timezone.txt file.

-Add the new time zone entry as described in the sample_timezone.txt file.
+Add an entry for the new time zone ID as described in the sample_timezone.txt file.

-Important:Each time zone entry contains 13 mandatory parameters.
-The tzone_name parameter must be unique (not in the time_zones table.)
+Important:Each time zone ID contains 13 mandatory parameters.
+The tzone_name parameter must be unique (not in the time_zones table), and it must match the name of a time zone ID in the TimeZone class (see "About Time Zone IDs.").

-Note:To add multiple custom time zones to the file, enter each time zone entry on a separate line.
+Note:To add multiple custom time zone IDs to the file, enter each time zone ID entry on a separate line.

 Save and close the sample_timezone.txt file.